Caught in a storm of criticism and internal strife, the NRA meets in Houston

 Still, several planned speakers and performers have withdrawn from the event in recent days, with some citing Tuesday's tragedy.

-Texas Gov. Greg Abbott, who angered critics by attending a fundraiser on the night of the shooting, is pulling out of a scheduled appearance at the conference in order to visit Uvalde — but will still address attendees in a pre-recorded video message.
+Texas Gov. Greg Abbott, who angered critics by attending a fundraiser on the night of the shooting, is pulling out of a scheduled appearance at the conference to visit Uvalde — but will still address attendees in a prerecorded video message.

-Two other Texas lawmakers, U.S. Sen. John Cornyn and U.S. Rep. Dan Crenshaw said they won't be speaking attending either because of what their staff described as unrelated scheduling conflicts.
+Two lawmakers, Sen. John Cornyn and Rep. Dan Crenshaw, both Republicans representing Texas, said they won't be speaking or attending because of what their staff described as unrelated scheduling conflicts.

 Several of the musical acts slated to perform also have backed out, including Don McLean, Larry Gatlin, Larry Stewart and Lee Greenwood.
 They were more explicit about the reason behind their change of plans.